Fast Distributed Gradient Methods: Distributed Nesterov based algorithms

 \subsection{Algorithm D--NC}

 Algorithm D--NC uses a~\emph{constant step-size} $\alpha \leq 1/(2L)$ and operates in two time scales.
-In the outer (slow time scale) iterations~$k$, each node $i$ updates its solution estimate $x_i(k)$, and updates an auxiliary variable $y_i(k)$ (as with the D--NG);\footnote{To avoid notation explosion, we use the same letters to denote the iterates of D--NG and D--NC.} in the inner iterations~$s$, nodes perform two rounds of consensus with the number of inner iterations given in~\eqref{eqn-consensus} and~\eqref{eqn-consensus-2} below, respectively.
+In the outer (slow time scale) iterations~$k$, each node $i$ updates its solution estimate $x_i(k)$, and updates an auxiliary variable $y_i(k)$ (as with the D--NG); in the inner iterations~$s$, nodes perform two rounds of consensus with the number of inner iterations given in~\eqref{eqn-consensus} and~\eqref{eqn-consensus-2} below, respectively.
 D--NC is Summarized in Algorithm~1.

 The number of inner consensus iterations in~\eqref{eqn-consensus} increases as $\log k$ and depends on the underlying network through~$\mu(W)$.
 Note an important difference between D--NC and D--NG.
 D--NC uses explicitly a number of consensus steps at each~$k$.
 In contrast, D--NG does not explicitly use multi-step consensus at each~$k$; consensus occurs implicitly, similarly to~\cite{nedic_T-AC,duchi}.